fltt/make4java/README.md

    recompiled / modified / updated will be updated as well

-Note that inter-class dependencies are tracked only if the `jdeps` utility is available.
+Note that inter-class dependencies are tracked only if the `jdeps` utility is available and enabled.
-If it cannot be found (or if it was explicitly disabled), then the Java source files will be all recompiled every time just only one of them requires recompilation -- that is, if none of them were modified, no source files will be recompiled at all.
+If it cannot be found or if it was explicitly disabled, then the Java source files will be all recompiled every time just only one of them requires recompilation -- that is, if none of them were modified, no source files will be recompiled at all.